 6. Provide emotional and steady support

 Working from home can often contribute mental health struggles.
-Employers should make sure that their teams have emotional support to keep motivated and cotent while working remotely.
+Employers should make sure that their teams have emotional support to keep motivated and connected while working remotely.

 Managers should show calm and upbeat demeanor towards their teams to foster a healthy environment.
-Managers should also implement a virtual employee recognition strategy and make time for individual check-ins to ensure their employees are engaged and motivated.
+Managers should also implement a virtual employee recognition strategy and make time for individual check-ins to ensure their remote employees are engaged and motivated.

 Companies should provide access to mental health resources, stress-relief exercises, and other means of support care if possible.
 At the very least, employers should be extra conscious of mental health and encourage employees to destress when needed.